The Buffalo - Erie Canal Foundation ©

 Rapp also somewhat wistfully wrote: "Would that today, in 1993, a canal packet, vintage lake freighter or passenger steamer be docked permanently in the Buffalo Harbor to remind us of the days when America marched through the streets of the great Port of Buffalo.
 Remember, this city was once the largest inland immigrant port of America.
 But where is Buffalo's Ellis Island-type museum?
 Maybe someday these things will be represented."

-The idea behind the proposal of a Buffalo - Erie Canal Foundation
+The idea behind the proposal for a Buffalo - Erie Canal Foundation

-© is to connect Americans of the Midwest and West with the experiences of their ancestors who passed through Buffalo as the Western Terminus of the canal.
-An associated Buffalo Erie Canal Museum could also tell the story of the construction of the Canal, its travelers, and the milieu that existed in the Canal District.
+is to connect Americans of the Midwest and West with the experiences of their ancestors who passed through Buffalo when it was the Western Terminus of the Canal.
+An associated Buffalo Erie Canal Visitors Center could also tell the story of the construction of the Canal, its travelers, and the milieu that existed in the Canal District.
 It could honor not only those who traveled on the waterway and continued West, but those who helped build it, many of whom settled in Buffalo; and those who lived amidst its bustle, including the thousands of Italian and Sicilian immigrants to the city.
 Current descriptions of Canal District redevelopment have given no indication that this socially and economically productive concept will be addressed.

 .